What are the symptoms of menopausal hair loss?

 Reality: Although hormonal changes are a major factor in hair loss during menopause, it's not the only cause.
 Factors such as poor nutrition, stress, illness and certain medications can also contribute to hair loss.
 It's important to identify and address all possible causes to find the most effective treatment.

-Myth 4: Nothing can stop hair loss during menopause
+Myth 4: Nothing can stop menopausal hair loss

 Reality: There are several effective treatments to manage hair loss during menopause.
 Besides medical treatments such as minoxidil and hormone treatments, lifestyle changes such as improved nutrition, regular exercise and stress reduction can also have a positive effect.
 Natural remedies, such as essential oils and supplements, can also help promote hair growth.

-Myth 5: Hair loss can be solved by washing your hair less
+Myth 5: Menopausal hair loss can be solved by washing your hair less

 Reality: Washing your hair does not directly affect hair loss.
 In fact, regular and proper hair washing can help keep the scalp healthy and free of excess oil and dandruff, which can aggravate hair loss.
 The key is to use mild, sulphate-free shampoos and conditioners that are gentle on the scalp and hair.

-Myth 6: Hair loss can only be treated with expensive products
+Myth 6: Menopsausal hair loss can only be treated with expensive products

 Truth: Effective hair loss treatment doesn't have to be expensive.
 Many affordable products and home remedies can be just as effective as expensive treatments.
 For example, rosemary oil and lavender oil, which are available at reasonable prices, can stimulate hair growth with regular use.